fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 to you.

 ## How To Evaluate The Scalability Of A System?

+I usually look at 2 main things.

+First, I want to see what type of application we are working on and how the architecture is made.
+This is important since I need to figure out if there are any load issues we will have to account for.
+Things like high traffic or heavy computation jobs usually need to be considered and the architecture should reflect a strategy for how to deal with these performance issues.

+Second, I look at how the source code ownership has been split among the teams working on the system.
+For a single team there isn't much to consider since if all systems will scale with just one team working on it.
+I say this knowing full well that depending on the team and the people working on it, you will have varying results of quality and thus of course scalability.
+However, I am right now only considering if there are any practical issues with the way the ownership of code is split and not considering, what I argue in many cases is most important, who is going to do the work?

+If there will be more than one team working on the system, I look at how the ownership of the code will be split and try to make sure that the value streams of the system is divided so a single team can own a flow end to end.
+This is very important since if you divide the features of the system in a poor way the teams will need to align on almost every little detail and it will slow down the development speed of both teams.
+To the greatest extent possible, we want a team to be able to deliver new features without being blocked by other teams.
+This is in practice hard to fully achieve but it should be the highest priority when splitting up the code ownership between teams.

 ## Why Not Aim For Both Optimized And Readable Code?
 ## Should Simplicity Always Be The Priority In Coding?
 ## How To Apply Topological Fixes To Legacy Code?